keyno63/rust-restudy/README.md

 ## LICENSE

-This repository is Apache2 License.
+This repository is MIT License.
 see [License](./LICENSE) file.